apotheon/fossgit/README.md

 * Add tests, maybe.
 * Add automatic GitHub publishing, maybe.
 * Incorporate this functionality into FossRec, a more comprehensive tool.

+## Development

+The discerning programmer may look over FossGit in its current form and realize it is neither object-oriented nor functional in its design.
+It is, in fact, a pretty straightforward procedural program, written in Ruby (an odd language to use for procedural programming, perhaps).
+The reason for this is simple: it is in essence a glorified shell script.
+There are plans to make it part of a larger set of libraries and utilities (see the Roadmap), and it will need to undergo a fair bit of redesign as part of that; I expect it to be largely unrecognizable by then.

+Much of this work was done on Christmas weekend 2016.
+That may or may not be significant.